 Also, note that when stdout and stderr use the same default priority, the messages will be strictly ordered, because one channel is used for both.
 When the default priority differs, two channels are used, and so stdout messages will not be strictly ordered with respect to stderr messages - though they will tend to be approximately ordered.

-line prefixed with a priority prefix such as
+(the default), a line prefixed with a priority prefix such as "

 On success, 0 is returned, a non-zero failure code otherwise.